DVE2000/Dogbone/README.md

   If you ever want to get to the absolute default settings, delete the defaults.dat file in the Add-In install directory, while the Dogbone dialog box is closed.
 - There's an option to try limit the dogbones to selected bodies or bodies of selected edges.
 It can be useful if you have an assembly and dogbones are cut where they shouldn't be.
-This was not an optiion in a previous release, but it was present and caused dogbones to not be cut for at least one user.
-(Seems like a Fusion bug to me, but whatever.)
+This was not an option in a previous release, but it was present and caused dogbones to not be cut for at least one user.
+(Confirmed bug opened at Autodesk.
+Default is on.)
+- For selected bodies ONLY, you can now specify the minimum and maximum edge angles in degrees that will be included in dogbone cuts.
+The default is 80 degrees minimum and 100 degrees maximum.
+This means for any corners in a selected body that have at least an 80 degree angle (included) up to a 100 degree angle (100 degrees is not included), dogbones will be cut.
+Any edges that are less than 80 degrees or greater or equal to 100 degrees will be left alone.
+Fillets should no longer be cut.
+If you want dogbones on only 90 degree corners, set the minimum angle to 90 degrees and the maximum angle to 91 degrees.

 ## Limitations